Domaine Trimbach - Alsace Riesling Clos Sainte-Hune 100ème Anniversaire 2019

 Nose

-Delicate white flowers (chamomile, yarrow), fruit (mirabelle plums), notes of white pepper
+Delicate notes of white flowers (chamomile, yarrow), fruit (mirabelle plums), and white pepper

-Precise, dense, magnificent acidity, concentration, and salinity on the finish.
+Precise, dense, with magnificent acidity, concentration, and a salty finish

 Serve